Ultrasound-guided infiltration of the Iliopsoas complex

 • Acute tendonitis of the psoas tendon: acute pain due to overuse or overexertion that does not resolve with general measures such as rest, NSAIDs, or therapeutic exercise.

-• Other hip problems, such as hip osteoarthritis, can coexist with inflammation of the psoas tendon.
+• Other hip problems, such as hip osteoarthritis, may coexist with inflammation of the psoas tendon.
 Ultrasound-guided injections of the hip joint can be combined with ultrasound-guided injections of the psoas tendon and its bursa in the same procedure.

 infiltración ecoguiada complejo Iliopsoas dr. jordi jimenez